+The Shuffle call randomly reorders a numeric array.
 The input to the Shuffle subroutine is as follows:

 x is a numeric array to be randomly shuffled.

 The Shuffle subroutine randomly rearranges the elements of the x array.
 One example of where it might be used is in a user-supplied initialization routine, to generate a random sequence-encoded solution segment.